i-VRESSE/bartender/docs/deploy.md

 `docker compose -f deploy/docker-compose.yml exec api bartender generate-token` command you should uncomment the private key volume bind in `deploy/docker-compose.yml`.
 See [configuration.md#authentication](configuration.md#authentication).

+## Link external directory as job

+If you have a directory outside the bartender job root directory that is the output of one the configured applications in bartender then you might want to make it available as a job in bartender.

+To do this you can create a symlink to the external directory in the bartender job root directory, by running the `bartender link` command.